Skip to main content

 Resubmission

 We handle petitions through the online system only.
 After we review your petition, you are welcome to make an appointment with a petitions counselor to discuss your request.
-If you feel we did not understand your situation completely, you may submit your petition a second time with additional information.
+If you believe we did not understand your situation completely, you may submit your petition a second time with additional information.

 • The committee will read all information from your first petition again along with any additional information included with the resubmission.